Shopify/draggable/CONTRIBUTING.md

 Pull requests are more than welcome!
 Just make sure that to include a description of the problem and how you are attempting to fix the issue, or simply follow the Pull Request description template.

-We also require Pull Requests to sync with master via rebase (not merge).
-So when you need to sync up your branch with master use: `git pull --rebase origin master`, or if you need to sync up with another branch `git pull --rebase origin some-other-branch-name`.
+We also require Pull Requests to sync with main via rebase (not merge).
+So when you need to sync up your branch with main use: `git pull --rebase origin main`, or if you need to sync up with another branch `git pull --rebase origin some-other-branch-name`.
 Doing so will remove of an extra merge commit in the git history.
 This will also require a force push to the branch, e.g. `git push -u origin +some-branch`.
 The `+` in the last command indicates that you are force pushing changes.

 Additionally we require commits to be atomic and squashed where needed.
-This will keep the git history clean on master.
+This will keep the git history clean on main.
 To squash commits use the `git rebase -i @~2` command to do an interactive rebase.
 This will allow you to merge multiple commits into one.
 To read up more on this please visit: [Git Tools Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)

 ### JS Docblocks